 This course emphasizes the fundamental concepts and techniques of data mining.
 Concepts will be illustrated with case studies of real data mining examples.
 The focus is to find knowledge from huge amounts of data being handled electronically.
-Students will gain hands on experience using data mining tools on real data.
-Prerequisite: MMIS 671 or QNT 5040, and MSIT 630.
+Students will gain hands-on experience using data mining tools on real data.
+Prerequisite/s: QNT 5040 or QNT 5160 or MMIS 0671 AND MMIS 0630 or MSIT 0630.

-MMIS 644 Social Media (3 credits)
+MMIS 644 UX Strategy for Social Media (3 credits)